What's the best laptop?

 At 17in, you're buying a desktop replacement laptop which isn't deigned to be moved around often.
 You'll likely get a full-size keyboard, lots of connectivity and possibly even an optical drive, too.

-Generally, unless you're looking at either end of the spectrum, a 13in laptop is the sweet spot for us combining portability without scrimping on features.
-Make sure you check the reviews of each device and the specs to make sure it has what you need.
+Generally, unless you're looking at either end of the spectrum, a 13in laptop is the sweet spot for us combining portability with usability.

 While many laptops have a resolution of 1366x768, you should look for something more if you want the best.
 Full HD (1920x1080) and higher should be a tick box and you can even get 4K laptops now, although arguably it's not necessary.

-The couple more things to consider for the display is whether you need it to be touch sensitive.
-This normally adds to the cost and might be something which is essential or a waste of money, depending on your usage.
+If you want a touchscreen, this normally adds to the cost.
 Most laptops come with a glossy screen but most people prefer a less reflective matt finish so that's something to look out for, too.

 Best laptops 2016: How much storage do I need?